Why three words are not enough

 The four main ingredients:

-Paid subscribers get early access next week.
+Paid readers get early access next week.

 P.S.
 There’s a fifth ingredient.